-To meet these changing demands, CFOs need to gain a big-picture, holistic view of the business.
-One that goes beyond simple financial statements and delayed month-end reports.
+In order for organizations to become disruptive leaders in a changing marketplace, their CFOs need to gain a big-picture, holistic view of the business—one that goes beyond simple financial statements and delayed month-end reports.
 As a CFO, you need to keep tabs on the entire business in real-time.
 And that’s where a data warehouse becomes a key player in the success of a top-performing Chief Financial Officer.

 When built right, a data warehouse allows you and your team to be self-sustaining and effective.
 It enables you to conduct the deep analyses and create the reports you need to be successful.
-You shouldn’t need to rely on your IT department for the insights and analytics you need to do your job correctly and efficiently.
+Your IT department has the capability to run and analyze complex reports, so a strong partnership between finance and IT can result in powerful results for your organization.
 Gone are the days when you can wait several days for critical reports and updated numbers.
 Time is money, and your data is knowledge.

 By having direct control of analytical and reporting tools with a cloud-based data warehouse, the CFO can have the speed and agility needed to respond to the demands and needs of the business.

-So again, we’re not saying to get rid of Excel.
-Rather, we’re pointing out the limitations of Excel as your core data solution.
-Your business will start to run into issues when you use Excel for something it wasn’t built for, like being a database.
+You don’t have to get rid of Excel, but you can’t use it as your core data solution.
+Your business will start to run into issues when you use Excel for something it wasn’t built for—like being a database.
 It was never meant to be a stand-alone, end-all-be-all BI solution.

 But the fact remains that many CFOs are still relying on Excel spreadsheets to be their core database when that logic should live in a data warehouse and be pushed to Excel for visualization and analysis.

-Your business logic ends up being scattered across multiple spreadsheets, which erodes your business’s source of truth.
-Every time a change is needed or there’s an error in the data, your VBA gets wilder and wilder.
-And eventually, this out of date logic leads to conflicting or broken reports.
+Your business logic ends up being scattered across multiple spreadsheets, which erodes your organization’s source of truth.
+Every time a change is needed or there’s an error in the data, your spreadsheet gets wilder and wilder.
+Eventually, this out-of-date logic leads to conflicting or broken reports.

-This setup is simply unsustainable as a long-term strategy.
-It’s just bad business.
+This setup is unsustainable as a long-term strategy.
 You’ll find yourself in a tangle of disparate and disconnected business logic that will become too much to manage.

 With a data warehouse, your business logic is defined in a single location for a single, reliable source of truth.
 If the logic changes or there’s an error, you only have to update the code once in one place.
-Best of all, centralizing your data prep in a data warehouse means it can finally be automated!
+Best of all, centralizing your data prep in a data warehouse means it can finally be automated.
 Ninety percent of the manual data prep that’s been weighing your team down can be eliminated.
-Suddenly, you’ll be able to dive into the reporting, analyze certain results and uncover insights.
-And this is the point of true business intelligence.
+You’ll be able to dive into reporting, analyzing results and uncovering insights.

 You’re also empowered to provide more complete, holistic answers to a much wider range of critical business questions.
 By combining your financial data with your other data sources, your insights are expanded.